apache/openwhisk/docs/actions-actionloop.md

 ### Converting launcher script to Ruby

-Now, let's look at the protocol described above codified within the launcher script `launcher.rb` and work to convert its contents from Python to Ruby.
+Now, let's look at the protocol described above, codified within the launcher script `launcher.rb`, and work to convert its contents from Python to Ruby.

 #### Import the function code